 When is Juneteenth celebrated?
-This month is all about promoting equality and embracing people of different races, ethnicities, and sexual orientations.
-We'll fill you in on the significance of Juneteenth and how you can show your support for the African American community.
+June is all about promoting equality and embracing people of different races, ethnicities, and sexual orientations, and that includes Juneteenth, a significant day for the Black-American community and for our country at large.

-- Facts about Pride Month: a look beyond the celebration
+- Facts about Pride Month: a look beyond the month-long celebration

 When is Juneteenth celebrated?